lamhq/tech-notes/pages/devops/aws/7-security/6-identity-management/1-iam.md

 **Access keys** consist of two parts:
 - An access key ID, for example, A2lAl5EXAMPLE
 - A secret access key, for example, wJalrFE/KbEKxE

+### Best Practices

+- Choose a strong password for the root user.
+- [Enable MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html) on your root user
+- Delete your root user's access keys in [My Security Credentials page](https://console.aws.amazon.com/iam/home?#security_credential)
+- Do not use the root user for everyday tasks.
+- Create an admin group for you administrators, and assign the appropriate permissions to this group.
+Create user accounts for administrators and add user to admin group.

 ## IAM User